Are men better with money than women?

 Rabow & Newcomb also found that men tend to think they are better at managing finances than women even when their financial habits are similar to women.

 This confidence often plays out as overconfidence (this is actually a theory in finance), making men more aggressive investors and thus more likely to earn higher returns on the stock market.

 5. Institutional sexism and gender bias

-Of course the number 1 thing that holds women back financially and makes us look like we aren’t as good at managing money as men is: institutional sexism.
+The number 1 thing that holds women back financially and makes us look like we aren’t as good at managing money as men is: institutional sexism.